hsemple/QGIS_Tutorials/source/attribute_spatial.rst

 3. Now, right click on the name of the shapefile, select Attribute Table, and examine the contents of the attribute table.
 There are a lot of demographic data in the table.
 Inspect the various categories of data.

-9. Now, let us join the Covid-19 table to the shapefile's attribute table.
-To do so, right click on the name of the shapefile and select "Properties.
+4. Now, let us join the Covid-19 table to the shapefile's attribute table.
+To do so, right click on the name of the shapefile and select "Properties".
 To the left of the dialog that appears, select Joins.